Electric blanket

 3. Sleeping on your stomach

-From an intermediate position with raised leg on the left to one on the right, the pressure on the lower back increases.
-This position often brings with it a reduced quality of sleep because your sleep phases are interrupted each time your have to reposition yourself.
-Also, your back and neck vertebrae will have a pretty hard time in this sleeping position.
-It’s best to opt for a lower or even no pillow if you do sleep on your stomach.
+The fact is that your back and neck vertebrae will have a pretty hard time in this sleeping position.
+Best to opt for a lower or even no pillow if you do sleep on your stomach.

 Problematic excessive exercise or restless legs

-When excess movement during your sleep becomes problematic, it may be due to a sleep problem known as Restless Legs Syndrome (RBS, or Restless Legs Syndrome RLS).
+When movement becomes problematic, there may be a sleep problem, better known as Restless Legs Syndrome (RBS, or Restless Legs Syndrome RLS).
 How can you know this?

 • Your legs regularly feel annoying or restless?